 8. What has the project achieved so far?

-The treatment of over 5000 people with breast cancer has been analysed.
-Results have been published in 5-year and 10-year reports.
-In addition, eight research projects have been successfully completed.
-Details are available on the project website.
+The treatment of over 6,500 people with breast cancer has been analysed.
+Results have been published in 5-year, 10-year, 15-year and 20-year reports.
+In addition, thirteen research projects have been successfully completed.
+Details available below.

 9. Where can I get further information about the project?